highsolutions/Standards/Git.md

 This will add all new and modified files and create a commit.
 Beware, untracked files won't be added.

 **Message of commit should be explanatory.** Commits name like *fix*, *quickfix*, *merge* should be avoided.
 On remote branch are forbidden.
 Keep history of commits clean and clear.
-On local branch of course you can named them like this, but before push, please `rebase` them.
+On local branch of course you can name them like this, but before push, please `rebase` them.

 Prefix message commit with `[WIP]` (Works In Progress) to mark this commit as not finished and that breaks something in repo.